SaronTetra/WattOhm/README.md

 ```bash
 cargo run
 ```
-connect to Wattohm in web browser
+connect to WattOhm in web browser
 ```
 host-ip:8000
 ```